cq615/chenqin/_pages/about.md

 Opening
 ------
 I am looking for highly motivated PhD students to work on machine learning for medical image computing at Imperial College London.
 Prospective students will have a good first degree in Computer Science, Electrical Engineering, Automation or other engineering-related disciplines.
-Please feel free to drop me an email if you're interested.
+Please feel free to drop me an email if you are interested.

-I am looking for two research assistants/associates on machine learning in medical imaging.
+(Closed) I am looking for two research assistants/associates on machine learning in medical imaging.
 For details, please check the [Vacancies page](https://cq615.github.io/vacancies/).

 News
 ------
+\[05/2024\] **Call for participation** for our MICCAI challenge on "[CMRxRecon2024](https://cmrxrecon.github.io/2024/Home.html)" to be held in conjunction with MICCAI 2024\
+\[04/2024\] [One paper](https://openreview.net/forum?id=Zg0mfl10o2) accepted at Medical Imaging with Deep Learning (MIDL), 2024\
 \[07/2023\] Dr Chen Qin is awarded the **EPSRC New Investigator Award** for the project “TrustMRI: Trustworthy and Robust Magnetic Resonance Image Reconstruction with Uncertainty Modelling and Deep Learning”.\
 \[06/2023\] Dr Chen Qin is awarded the **EPSRC Early Career Researcher International Collaboration Grants** for the project “Towards Motion-Robust and Efficient Functional MRI Using Implicit Function Learning”.\
 \[05/2023\] **Call for participation** for our MICCAI challenge on "[Cardiac MRI Reconstruction](https://cmrxrecon.github.io/)" to be held in conjunction with MICCAI 2023\